 Phase III WIP and Two-year milestone Implementation

 There are several other programmatic, management and implementation efforts underway to help achieve attainment of the water quality outcomes.
-By 2019, EPA expects the jurisdictions to develop Phase III WIPs that will describe the actions the jurisdictions will take to have all practices on the ground by 2025 to achieve their respective Phase III planning targets.
+In2019, the jurisdictions developed Phase III WIPs that describe the actions the jurisdictions will take to have all practices on the ground by 2025 to achieve their respective Phase III planning targets.

 To assist the jurisdictions in implementing the Phase III WIPs, the CBP partnership will work to: